William Furse

-Lieutenant General Sir William Thomas Furse, KCB, KCMG, DSO (21 April 1865 – 31 May 1953) was a Master-General of the Ordnance.
+Lieutenant-General Sir William Thomas Furse, KCB, KCMG, DSO (21 April 1865 – 31 May 1953) was a senior British Army officer who served as Master-General of the Ordnance during the First World War.

-Early life and education
+Early life and family

 Furse was born in Staines, Middlesex, the second son of the Ven.
 Charles Furse (born Johnson), Archdeacon of Westminster, and Jane Diana Monsell, second daughter of John Samuel Bewley Monsell, vicar of Egham.
 He was educated at Eton College and the Royal Military Academy, Woolwich.
-The artist Charles Wellington Furse and Rt.
-Rev. Michael Furse were his younger brothers.
+The artist, Charles Wellington Furse, and the bishop, Rt.
+Rev. Michael Furse, were his younger brothers.